-§ 17-199.11 Food service establishment nutrition standards and beverage options for children's meals.
+- § 17-199.11 Food service establishment nutrition standards and beverage options for children's meals. - a.
+Definitions.
+For the purposes of this section, the following terms have the following meanings:

 Children's meal.
 The term "children's meal" means a food or combination of food items listed on a menu or menu board and intended for consumption by children to which the presumption described in subdivision [e] g attaches.